-Enter in column (g) only the amount, if any, from Part II, column (f), that is equal to the amount of your section 1202 exclusion from the eligible gain on qualified small business stock (see page D-4) or from collectibles gains and losses.
-A collectibles gain or loss is any long-term gain or deductible long-term loss from the sale or exchange of a collectible that is a capital asset.
+- You reported in Part II a section 1202 exclusion from the eligible gain on qualified small business stock (see page D-4), or - You reported in Part II a collectibles gain or (loss).
+A collectibles gain or (loss) is any long-term gain or deductible long-term loss from the sale or exchange of a collectible that is a capital asset.